Prince-Charming-GaP/alliance-duel/06_day6_enemy_buster.md

 ## Common Mistakes to Avoid

+1. **Not having a shield when day starts and you are stil in bed** - You are probably f*cked
 1. **Attacking without scouting** - Walking into stronger opponents
 2. **Not having healing speedups ready** - Massive healing costs without speedups
 3. **Attacking during low alliance activity** - No backup when needed
-4. **Not using 8-hour shields between hunts** - Getting attacked while offline
+4. **Not using shields between hunts** - Getting attacked while offline
 5. **Forgetting to shield when going offline** - Losing resources unnecessarily
 6. **Not learning to hunt** - Missing combat experience and growth opportunities
 7. **Attacking randomly** - Target selection matters!
 Scout first